dgostkowski/docker_compose/README.md

 1. Verify the Python version; any version from 3.x should be suitable.
 2. Run a Python virtual environment (venv) – optional but recommended.
 3. Install the required pip packages listed in requirements.txt.
+4. Install PostgreSQL 14 server.
-4. Create a user and a PostgreSQL database with names specified in the app.py file (check the `SQLALCHEMY_DATABASE_URI` variable).
+5. Create a user and a PostgreSQL database with names specified in the app.py file (check the `SQLALCHEMY_DATABASE_URI` variable).
 You can modify default values, but ensure you update them in the app.py file.
-5. Grant the newly created user privileges to the database.
+6. Grant the newly created user privileges to the database.
-6. Run the backend using the command 'python (path to file)app.py'.
+7. Run the backend using the command 'python (path to file)app.py'.
 (Note: Please replace `(path to file)` in the commands with the actual path to the file.)
 You should see similar output:

 ```
  * Serving Flask app 'app'